 Infants can be the most challenging age group to make the diagnosis of eosinophilic esophagitis since babies cannot describe the symptoms they are experiencing.

-Additional EE symptoms in infants may be more subtle and can include issues such as chronic cough, feeding refusal, slow weight gain or may be a more significant failure to thrive.
+Additional EoE symptoms in infants may be more subtle and can include issues such as chronic cough, feeding refusal, slow weight gain or may be a more significant failure to thrive.
 Concerning signs would be a drop in weight percentiles for age.
-Similar to vomiting, there are other more common causes of weight and feeding issues so EE should not necessarily be considered first as a possible diagnosis.
+Similar to vomiting, there are other more common causes of weight and feeding issues so EoE should not necessarily be considered first as a possible diagnosis.